May the Fourth Be With You: CyberArk Releases Privileged Access Security Solution version 10.3

 May 11, 2018 | Security and Risk | Corey O'Connor

-On the heels of “Star Wars Day” – May 4th for the uninitiated – and just in time for the next release of the CyberArk Privileged Access Security Solution version 10.3, I’d like to make a correlation between the undisputed leader in the privileged access security market with the greatest epic space opera in film history.
+On the heels of “Star Wars Day” – May the 4th for the uninitiated – and just in time for the next release of the CyberArk Privileged Access Security Solution version 10.3, I’d like to make a correlation between the undisputed leader in the privileged access security market with the greatest epic space opera in film history.

 It all started when a mathematician / theoretician / research scientist completed the design for the most coveted intergalactic weapon in history: the Death Star.
 Despite being held against his will to complete the space station, this researcher became a malicious insider of epic proportions against the Empire.
 During the development of this galactic super-weapon, he deliberately sabotaged its design by incorporating a weakness directly into the main reactor that had the potential to bring the starship to complete and utter ruin.
 Just before his untimely death, he reveals the location of the Death Star schematics, in a databank just a few clicks away in the outer rim territories of the galaxy.